graphadvantage/neo4j-na-rail-network/README.md

 Final database size will be ~600MB.

 Note that the `apoc.conf` file includes `apoc.initialize` statements to create graph projections on db start up.
 These will fail until the graph database is built completely.
-Once the graph is fully built, you can restart the db and the projections will generate automatically.
+Once the graph is fully built, you can uncomment these statements and restart the db and the projections will generate automatically.
 You can view these steps occurring in neo4j.log during startup.

 If you don't like this behavior, you can always comment out the `apoc.initialize` commands and manually run the code in `gds-startup.cyp`.